M

 The Mastador is a sweet and loyal breed that makes a great guard dog.

 Depending on its size, age, and activity level, the Mastador may need as much as 3 cups of high-quality dog food every single day, preferably formulated for a large, energetic dog and divided into several meals to prevent bloating.
-This mix has a tendency to gain weight, so you should be extra careful about its calorie intake.
+This mix tends to gain weight, so you should be extra careful about its calorie intake.
 It is never a good idea to overfeed your dog, even if it’s begging for food.

-Maintenance and Grooming
+Grooming

 Despite its tendency to shed, the Mastador’s short and stiff coat should stay clean naturally and does not require a lot of grooming or bathing.
 Weekly brushes should suffice to keep it clean.
 Other aspects of the dog’s maintenance will require more care, however.
 The Mastador will absolutely need regular ear cleanings to prevent infections.
 You should also brush its teeth a few times every week to reduce the chances of gum disease and bad breath.